-• Attach the reflector center supports onto radiant tubes.
-NOTE: On models equipped with a single reflector center support, place at mid-point of primary combustion chamber.

-Slide each reflector section through the hangers beginning with the first 10 ft. tube.
-The reflector should begin approximately 1 in. from the igniter box.
-Adjust the reflector tension spring (if applicable) into the V-groove on the top of the reflector.
-The reflectors should overlap approximately 4 inches.

-Or prevent the reflectors from shifting, secure the reflector sections together using sheet metal screws, except at the expansion joint (see Chart 3.6).
-When securing joints on reflectors which are rotated on an angle from horizontal, secure joint only on top side of reflector to allow for sufficient heater expansion and contraction.
-NOTE: Installer to supply sheet metal screws.

-Attach reflector end caps (if applicable), with polished finish inward, to each end of the reflector run.
+- Attach the reflector center supports onto radiant tubes.
+NOTE: On models equipped with a single reflector center support, place at mid-point of primary combustion chamber. - 2 Slide each reflector section through the hangers and adjust the reflector tension spring (if applicable) into the V-groove on the top of the reflector.
+The reflectors should overlap approximately 4 inches. - 3 To prevent the reflectors from shifting, secure the reflector sections together using sheet metal screws, except at the expansion joint (see chart 3.6).
+NOTE: Installer to supply sheet metal screws. - 4 Attach reflector end caps (if applicable), with polished finish inward, to each end of the reflector run.
 Secure with clips.

 Reflectors and reflector accessories direct infrared energy to the floor level.
 The reflector assembly depends on the heater configuration, proximity to combustibles, and space surrounding the heater.
-Before you begin assembly, determine if the use of reflector accessories are necessary (see Chart 3.5).
+Before you begin assembly, determine if the use of reflector accessories are necessary (see chart 3.5).